My favorite homemade spaghetti sauce

 - 28 ounces tomato sauce homemade sauce is fantastic

 - 1/2 pound ground beef or Italian sausage

 - 2 Tbsp butter

 - 1 1/2 tsp basil

 - 1/4 cup mushrooms and/or diced tomatoes optional

 - Brown beef and drain off fat.
 Set aside.

-- Saute onion in oil until soft (along with mushrooms if using).
+- Chop and saute onion in butter until soft (along with mushrooms if using).
 Add garlic and saute for about one minute.

-- Add all remaining ingredients and simmer for at least 10 minutes.
+- Add all remaining ingredients and simmer for at least 5 minutes but you'll have the best flavor with around 20 minutes.